 This is not a simple topic.
 I think it is fair to say, though, that certain works are particularly seen as 'at home' in a Carthusian monastery.
-Such works include the Bible, those of the Early Church Fathers, the Desert Fathers, and any and all Carthusian works, especially the Carthusian Constitutions.
+Such works include Scripture, those of the Early Fathers, the Desert Fathers, and any and all Carthusian works, especially the Carthusian Constitutions.
 On top of that the Ecclesiastical works - all the type of stuff found in the Office of Readings (2nd Reading) in the Divine Office, and then, anything else at all (i.e. spiritual!!)
 The Carthusians carry on the sort of lives lived by the Desert Fathers.
-These were people who left the worldly behaviour of institutionalised Christianity to seek God in the (Egyptian) desert.
+These were people who left the worldly behaviour of institutionalised Christianity (for this had turned away from God) to seek God in the (Egyptian) desert.
 They were monks.
 Some lived in monastic communities and some lived as hermits.
 The texts of the Desert Fathers appear to focus on the eremitical life.
 When a hermit monk became to be seen as particularly wise, others used to visit him for advice.
 The texts recount such visits and describe the lives of the monks.
 The Carthusian monastery today consists of monks in solitude living close enough to each-other to help each-other out.

 There are many places on this planet where we say we are putting God first by doing this or that well.
 Some times we wonder if doing these things - such as running a private school - are actually God's will.
 Or if they are, how much is the way we do them God's will.
 Joining the status quo is so easy - i.e. the ways of the world.
 I have noticed this in other monasteries and secular orders, but at the Carthusian monastery it was not easy to notice it.
 The life is so alien to our society that it becomes very hard to join society's status quo.
 Their constitutions prevent them from active apostolate.
 Their work is prayer - and we can not measure (meaningfully) the quality and outcome of this.
 They do nothing that puts them in competition with others.
 They do not farm or teach.
 They do not have services to sell.
 Unlike many religious people who do tangible work for the community, they do not.
 They are a waste of space for those who see nothing in God.
 Yet they are after that one pearl which is worth selling everything for.
 They have seen it, they want it, they say yes to it and take it.

 Their individual anonymity is important to them.
 That the Carthusian Order exists is easy to know, but they make it hard for outsiders to know the monks.
 They die to shallow relationships with the people of the world in order to relate more so with all in a wonderful and true relationship.
 Anything that involves tangible help for others is avoided - unless it be for the monks of the monastery.
 No one outside the monastery should have a relationship with those inside (close family are exempt from this to a degree), except for that spiritual relationship that unites all.
 The point of this is to help keep the monk focused on the Journey.
-The Journey of death and life with and in Christ.
+The Journey of death and life with God.
 This is why it is so hard to get information about them - they are not around to talk to.